Frequently Asked Questions...

 Q:How much prior notice do you need / how long does it take before I receive my photos?

-A:For urgent shoots (accident scenes, for example), we can often be in the air within 45 minutes of receiving a call, and you can have your images on your desk / PC within a few hours!
-More typical, however, is that we would wait a day or two for optimal weather conditions before doing a shoot, in order to ensure better image clarity.
+A:For urgent shoots we can often be in the air within an hour or two of receiving a call, and you can have your images on your desk / PC the same day!
+More typical, however, is that we would wait a day or two for optimal weather conditions and lighting before doing a shoot, in order to ensure the best image quality.

 Q:Do you guarantee excellent image quality for a large, framed print for my company boardroom?